tapan-samal/Interview-Questions/React.md

     <h3>10.
 What is Virtual DOM and how it works in ReactJS...?
 Imp</h3>
     <p>
          The Virtual DOM is a lightweight representation of the Real DOM that kept in memory. <br>
-         When a component is first rendered, it creates a virtual representation of the UI called the Virtual DOM. <br>-  The Virtual DOM is not directly modifying the Real DOM, changes are first made to the Virtual DOM by reconciliation process. <br>
+         When a component is first rendered, it creates a virtual representation of the UI called the Virtual DOM. <br>
+         The Virtual DOM is not directly modifying the Real DOM, changes are first made to the Virtual DOM by reconciliation process. <br>
          React uses a diffing algorithm during reconciliation to minimize the number of updates to the real DOM. <br>  Virtual DOM optimize the updates and improve the performance without reload the entire web page. <br>